DR-DOS: Later versions

 The OpenDOS 7.01 source code was a base for The DR-DOS/OpenDOS Enhancement Project, set up in July 2002 in an attempt to bring the functionality of DR-DOS up to parity with modern PC non-Windows operating systems.
 The project's added native support for large disks (LBA) and the FAT32 file system, and several other enhancements, including improved memory management and support for the new FAT32+ file system extension which allows files of up to 256 GB in size on normal FAT partitions.
 DR-DOS 7.01.08 WIP (work in progress) was released on July 21, 2011.

 From 2023 on the last Enhanced DR-DOS release 7.01.08 WIP was ported to an open source build tool chain, which makes the kernel and command interpreter cross-buildable from operating systems other than DOS.
 The kernel can be built as a single binary KERNEL.SYS to make it compatible with boot loaders supporting the FreeDOS kernel.
 It received several bug fixes and updates and as of October 2024 is under active maintenance.

+DR DOS 9.0

+In January 2022, Whitehorn Ltd. Co. filed an application to register the DR DOS trademark.
+The previous registration, in effect since 1991, had already been cancelled in 1998 for failure to file a declaration of continued use.
+Registration of the new mark to Whitehorn was completed on April 25, 2023.
+In March 2026, it became known that the company was undertaking a complete clean-room rewrite of the system: the code for DR-DOS 9.0 was written from scratch in NASM assembly, without using code from EDR-DOS, FreeDOS, or Caldera.
+The new kernel requires an Intel 80386 or later processor; earlier models (8086, 80286) are not supported.
+The developers have stated that their goal is to create a version of DR-DOS free of the legal problems that accompanied the system's earlier versions.